What are Integrated Marketing Communications?

 Similar to measuring the ROI for TV ads, analyze purchase data after the commercial airs over the radio.
 An increase immediately after the transmission will give you insight into the effectiveness of your radio ad.

-Measuring Integrated Marketing Communication Effectiveness - Print
+Measuring Integrated Marketing Communications - Print

 The most important aspect of a print advertisement as a part of an integrated marketing communication plan is devising a definitive call to action.
 Not only is it the right way to get more results from your ad but it is also crucial in measuring the effectiveness of the ad.